michaeltreat/Do_You_Even_Steam_3/README.md

 Current goal is to just wire together a basic full stack app that uses full CRUD routes.
 It will utilize a PostgreSQL database, and uses the Steam API for data, with jQuery and PageJS on the FE.

-Click here to see the current state of the project:
+---

-**NOTE :*** The back-end is deployed on Heroku, but it falls asleep when not used for a certin amount of time.
+**NOTE :** The back-end is deployed on Heroku, but it falls asleep when not used after a certin amount of time.
 That means your first request may take a bit longer, as the server needs to wake up first.
+I'll add a loading image to fix this in the future.

 https://michaeltreat.github.io/Do_You_Even_Steam_3/